easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

-In some cases, it can be required to provide additional information next to the name of a source file, e.g., a custom extraction command (because the one derived from the file extension is not correct), or an altername filename that should be used to download the source file.
+In some cases, it can be required to provide additional information next to the name of a source file, e.g., a custom extraction command (because the one derived from the file extension is not correct), or an alternate filename that should be used to download the source file.

 This can be specified using a Python dictionary value in the `sources`